CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 - SQLite mode ensures schema creation against the local database file.
 - PostgreSQL mode executes database and schema initialization from `.env` connection settings.
 - Additional startup validation ensures required resource directories exist.

+## Inference-First Branch Recreation Policy

+This feature branch intentionally uses a clean database recreation instead of legacy inference migrations.
+SQLAlchemy `create_all` creates missing tables but does not migrate existing columns.
+Startup validates the `inference_runs` shape and fails with a recreation instruction when it detects the legacy schema.

+- SQLite: stop XREPORT, delete `app/resources/database.db`, then restart or run database initialization.
+- PostgreSQL: use a disposable feature-branch database and drop/recreate that database before initialization.
+Do not point this branch at a database whose data must be retained.

+The inference-first schema makes checkpoint linkage nullable and records provider, model reference and revision, generation profile/configuration, clinical context, request ID, lifecycle status, execution timestamp, and execution duration.
+Generated-report persistence is owned by `InferenceRepository`.

 SQLite connections enable foreign-key enforcement, WAL journaling, normal synchronous mode, and a 30-second busy timeout.
 All dataframe persistence